sarasrking/jupyter-notebooks-intro/_episodes/02-What-do-Jupyter-Notebooks-do_.md

 In pairs, talk about which programming language might make the most sense for you and why.

-Take a look at this poster if you don't know where to start: https://www.datacamp.com/community/tutorials/r-or-python-for-data-analysis
+Take a look at [this poster](https://www.datacamp.com/community/tutorials/r-or-python-for-data-analysis) if you don't know where to start.

 When you are ready, think about how you would recommend Python or R to someone else in your field.
 Share this with the group.